-The explosion gases that exit the muzzle immediately after the projectile are composed of unburnt or partially burnt powder flakes, gunshot residue, carbon monoxide, carbon dioxide, elements of the ignition such as lead, antimony, and barium as well as, possibly, components of weapon care products.
+The explosion gases that exit the muzzle immediately after the projectile are composed of unburnt or partially burnt powder flakes; gunshot residue; carbon monoxide; carbon dioxide; elements of ignition such as lead, antimony, and barium; and, possibly, components of weapon care products.

 An abrasion collar occurs when the gun barrel is close to the target area.
 Here, the load residues deposit themselves around the entrance wound like a halo.
-The firing distance can be determined based on the appearance of the residue image: the greater the distance, the less heavy particles reach the skin.
+The firing distance can be determined based on the appearance of the residue image: The greater the distance, the fewer heavy particles reach the skin.

-One distinguishes between long-range and close-range shots.
-Furthermore, the close-range shots are divided into relative and absolute close-range shots.
+Gunshots are divided into long-range and close-range shots.
+Furthermore, close-range shots are divided into relative and absolute.

-With the long-range shots, no residue is found around the entrance wound.
-With the relative close-range shot however, residue is found on the skin and with the absolute close-range shot, residue is even found under the skin.
+With long-range shots, no residue is found around the entrance wound.
+With relative close-range shots the residue is found on the skin, and with absolute close-range shots, the residue is even found under the skin.

-During an absolute close-range shot, the barrel is placed directly on the skin causing the explosion gases to penetrate into the skin, spread radially, and rupture the subcutaneous fat tissue.
+During an absolute close-range shot, the barrel is placed directly on the skin, causing the explosion of gases to penetrate the skin, spread radially, and rupture the subcutaneous fat tissue.
 The result is the so-called abrasion collar with powder stippling and carbon monoxide.

-Hereby the blood that pours out appears bright red and contains CO-haemoglobin.
+With this shot, the blood that pours out appears bright red and contains CO hemoglobin (carboxyhemoglobin).
 Simultaneously, the skin distends with a radial rupture in the form of a laceration.
-As the skin touches the hot barrel, a punch mark forms in the shape of the muzzle.
+As the skin touches the hot barrel, a punch mark in the shape of the muzzle forms.

-The punch mark provides important information for the crime reconstruction: Based on the shape, the type of weapon, the shooting position during the shot, and the handedness (in suicide) can be observed.
+The punch mark provides important information for crime reconstruction, providing clues about the shape, the type of weapon, the shooting position during the shot, and the handedness (in suicide).

 Special case: captive bolt gun

-The result of gunshot wounds from a captive bold gun is a bone punch, without finding any projectile in the barrel.
+The result of gunshot wounds from a captive bolt gun is a bone punch, without finding any projectile in the barrel.

 Shooting hand in gunshot wounds

 The determination of the shooting hand provides important clues about the perpetrator.
 Gunshot residue is found on the thumb and forefinger—especially when using revolvers.
-Furthermore, blood spatters that are thrown back from the entrance wound can end up on the outer surface of the fingers.
+Furthermore, blood splatters that are thrown back from the entrance wound can end up on the outer surface of the fingers.

-Back spatter can be found on hands and clothes in the form of small bone fragments and tissue shreds.
-Furthermore, the use of assault rifles results frequently in skin lacerations on the inside of the hands due to the lateral escape of explosive gases.
+Back splatter can be found on hands and clothes in the form of small bone fragments and tissue shreds.
+Furthermore, the use of assault rifles frequently results in skin lacerations on the inside of the hands because of the lateral escape of explosive gases.

-Differentiation between crimes, accidents and suicides in gunshot wounds
+Differentiation among crimes, accidents, and suicides in gunshot wounds

-Burns are injuries caused by direct exposure to flames, radiant heat or hot gases such as steam or combustion gases.
-Scalds occur through hot liquids such as water and oil.
-Typical here are the run off traces on the skin.
+Burns are injuries caused by direct exposure to flames, radiant heat, or hot gases such as steam or combustion gases.
+Scalds occur from hot liquids such as water or oil; runoff traces on the skin are typical for scalds.

-Findings on the Corpse or Survivor, respectively, in Burns and Scalds
+Findings on the corpse or survivor in burns and scalds

-- Skin: First degree burn: redness, heals well in a short period of time; second degree burn: blister formation, complete healing is possible; third degree burn: superficial necrosis with a defect healing in the form of a scar; fourth degree burn: a deep necrosis with charring.
+- Skin: First-degree burns results in redness and heal well in a short period of time.
+Second-degree burns result in blister formation; complete healing is possible.
+Third-degree burns produce superficial necrosis, with the defect healing in the form of a scar.
+Fourth-degree burns result in deep necrosis with charring.

-- Hair: Only occurs with burns (not scalding with water) and hair will turn crinkly to the point of breaking down.
+- Hair: Hair can burn but cannot scale.
+When burned, hair will turn crinkly to the point of breaking down.

-- Soft tissues: Boiling of the musculature with shrinkage and a resulting bending of the joints.
+- Soft tissues: The musculature boils and shrinks, resulting in bending of the joints.
 The corpse takes on the so-called boxer or fencing position.

-- Teeth: These are very resistant to heat and serve the identification of the body even with strong charring.
+- Teeth: These are very resistant to heat; they can serve in the identification of the body even with strong charring.

-- Head: Heat haematoma are frequent post-mortem bleedings in the skull.
-These bleedings are caused by a contraction of the dura mater with a detachment from the calvaria during which veins rupture.
+- Head: Heat hematomas, the result of postmortem bleeding in the skull, are frequent.
+The bleeding is caused by a contraction of the dura mater with a detachment from the calvaria during which the veins rupture.
 Furthermore, the heat can blow up the skull.

 Among the signs of vital reactions is redness of the skin and skin blisters.
-All the other external findings may also occur on the corpse – here only an internal autopsy can provide further information.
+All the other external findings may also occur on the corpse, for which only an internal autopsy can provide further information.

-During maintained respiratory function, combustion gases such as CO, CO2 and hydrogen cyanide reach the respiratory organs and are traceable in the blood of the corpse.
-Traceable are smut on the mouth and the nostrils, sooty material in the trachea, heat changes in the mucous membrane, acid burns from the combustion gases in the respiratory tracts and, with CO-poisoning, a bright cherry red colour of the livor mortis and internal organs.
+When respiratory function is maintained, combustion gases such as carbon monoxide (CO), carbon dioxide (CO2), and hydrogen cyanide reach the respiratory organs and are traceable in the blood of the corpse.
+Also traceable is the smut on the mouth and the nostrils, sooty material in the trachea, heat changes in the mucous membrane, acid burns from the combustion gases in the respiratory tracts, and with CO poisoning, a bright cherry red color of the livor mortis and internal organs.